Arcensoth/playtracker-datapack/README.md

 `#playtracker:hooks/player/used/bow/mainhand`       | Run by a player when they use a bow from their mainhand.
 `#playtracker:hooks/player/used/bow/offhand`        | Run by a player when they use a bow from their offhand.
 `#playtracker:hooks/player/used/carrot_on_a_stick`  | Run by a player when they use a carrot on a stick.
-`#playtracker:hooks/player/used/ender_pearl`        | Run by a player when they use a carrot on an ender pearl.
+`#playtracker:hooks/player/used/ender_pearl`        | Run by a player when they use an ender pearl.
-`#playtracker:hooks/player/used/snowball`           | Run by a player when they use a carrot on a snowball.
+`#playtracker:hooks/player/used/snowball`           | Run by a player when they use a snowball.
-`#playtracker:hooks/player/used/experience_bottle`  | Run by a player when they use a carrot on an experience bottle.
+`#playtracker:hooks/player/used/experience_bottle`  | Run by a player when they use an experience bottle.
-`#playtracker:hooks/player/used/splash_potion`      | Run by a player when they use a carrot on a splash potion.
+`#playtracker:hooks/player/used/splash_potion`      | Run by a player when they use a splash potion.
-`#playtracker:hooks/player/used/lingering_potion`   | Run by a player when they use a carrot on a lingering potion.
+`#playtracker:hooks/player/used/lingering_potion`   | Run by a player when they use a lingering potion.